-AVANT-GARDE: (N.) The advance group in any field, especially in the visual, literary and musical arts, whose works are characterized by experimental methods.
+AVANT-GARDE: (N.) The advance group in any field, especially in the visual, literary and musical arts.
 (ADJ.)
 Unorthodox or daring; radical, primarily in the cultural realm.

 YOUTH: (N.) The condition of being young.
 The time of life when one is young, especially the period between childhood and maturity.

 Avant-Youth represents a pushing of the boundaries of what is accepted as the norm or the status quo.